|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Your employees can stay informed and comply with OSHA regulations with SDS information stations and compliance products from Safety Emporium.

-On a Safety Data Sheet, this term usually refers to the injection of a substance into the abdomen of a test animal to determine the LD50 value.
+On a Safety Data Sheet, this term usually refers to the injection of a substance into the abdomen of a test animal to determine the LD50 toxicity value which is found in Section 11 (toxicological information).
 It may also be used to refer to the abdominal cavity in general or be used in instructions for emergency medical workers.

 See also: intravenous, LC50, mus (mouse).